maksiboi/maksiboi/README.md

 - 👋 Hi, I’m @maksiboi
-- 👀 I’m interested in data science and software engineering
+- 👀 I’m interested in data engineering and software engineering
 - 💞️ I’m looking to collaborate on all kind of data science projects
 - 📫 How to reach me maksimkos53@gmail.com